Ladicle/kubectl-check/README.md

   -h, --help   Show this message
   -R, --color  Enable color output even if stdout is not a terminal

-Use "check --options" for full information about global flags.
+Use "kubectl check --options" for full information about global flags.
-Use "check [resource] --help" for more information about each resource.
+Use "kubectl check <resource> --help" for more information about each resource.
 ```

 ## Getting Started